Chamidu0423/Capcut-CacheFlow/README.md

 If you encounter a bug or issue:

-* Open an issue in the [Issues](https://github.com/Chamidu0423/CapCut-Safe-Pro/issues) section.
+* Open an issue in the [Issues](https://github.com/Chamidu0423/Capcut-CacheFlow/issues/new) section.
 * Include detailed steps to reproduce the problem.

 ---

-**CapCut Safe Pro** | Keeping your CapCut projects safe, private, and secure 🔐
+**CapCut CacheFlow** | Keeping your CapCut projects safe, private, and secure 🔐